 I’ve been building my own camera traps since 2013.
-These days my 4K Video camera traps can work with various cameras including the Sony A7sII, A7sIII and Panasonic GH5(s).
+These days my 4K Video camera traps can work with various cameras including the Sony A7sII, A7sIII, and Panasonic GH5(s).

-Wether it’s lighting in the field or recreating the field in the studio with as natural light as possible.
+Whether it’s lighting in the field or recreating the field in the studio with as natural light as possible, it’s no mystery to me.
 Designing and building the set, controlling lights, temperature, humidity, etc. All possible in own studio in the Netherlands or on location.
-For me just about every building can be an indoor studio with the right approach.
-Experience include breeding various types of insects for filming purpose, dangerous animals like snakes and (big) aquarium setups with currents or waves if needed.
+For me, just about every building can be an indoor studio with the right approach.
+Experience includes keeping and breeding various types of insects for filming purposes, working with dangerous animals like snakes, and (even big) aquarium setups with currents or waves if needed are all possible.

-Thermal cameras, night vision, infrared or my own custom build starlight setup.
+Thermal cameras, night vision, infrared, or my own custom build starlight setup.

-I’ve done various projects where IR lighting was necessary for creating a beautiful lit scene in a way animals wouldn’t notice.
+I’ve done various projects where IR lighting was necessary for creating a beautifully lit scene in a way animals wouldn’t notice.
 I’ve developed a system with various lights running from big batteries capable of lighting a big scene to last multiple nights.

 Every project has its own challenges, but to me, the challenge becomes the most fun when I’m able to look beyond available equipment.
 Examples from the last couple of years are like 3d printed camera parts and dummy cameras.
 I also have been adapting cameras and lenses all the way up to rigging the Sony Venice camera under an F16 jet fighter with custom-designed parts.